wildlyclassyprince/crypto/top_5/README.md

 Data is downloaded from [`https://coinmarketcap.com/tokens/views/all`](https://coinmarketcap.com/tokens/views/all)

+When we download the data, not all values are in the appropriate formats.
+Most are coerced to be string objects.
 To convert numeric columns to numeric values, we have the function:
 ```python
 def coerce_df_columns_to_numeric(df, column_list):
     df[column_list] = df[column_list].apply(pd.to_numeric, errors='coerce')
 ```

-Where we convert _Market Cap, Price, Circulating Supply, Volume (24h), Hourly, Daily and Weekly Percentages_ to numeric values:
+And we use it to convert _Market Cap, Price, Circulating Supply, Volume (24h), Hourly, Daily and Weekly Percentages_ to numeric values:
 ```python
 coerce_df_columns_to_numeric(df, ['MarketCap', 'Price', 'CirculatingSupply',
                                   'VolumeDay', 'pctHour', 'pctDay', 'pctWeek'])
 ```

-We need to sort the order of values before we print out the output.
-We define a function that returns sorted values of the dataframe based the column we wish to sort by:
+We also need to sort the order of values before we print out the output.
+We define a function that returns sorted values of the dataframe based the column we wish to sort:
 ```python
 def sort_dataframe(df, col, ascending=True):
     '''Returns sorted dataframe values.'''